-The Emergency Response Coordination Centre (ERCC) supports a coordinated and quicker response to disasters both inside and outside Europe using resources from the countries participating in the EU Civil Protection Mechanism19.
-It collects and analyses real-time information on disasters, monitors hazards, prepares plans for the deployment of experts, teams and equipment, and works with member states to map available assets and coordinate the EU's disaster response efforts by matching offers of assistance to the needs of the disaster-stricken country.
-ERCC also monitors forest fire risk and incidence across Europe using national monitoring services and tools such as EFFIS (the European Forest Fire Information System).
-The cooperation and coordination with the European Maritime Safety Agency (EMSA) ensures a uniform and effective level of maritime safety, maritime security, prevention of and response to pollution caused by ships as well as response to marine pollution caused by oil and gas installations.
+The ERCC supports a coordinated and quicker response to disasters both inside and outside Europe using resources from the countries participating in the EU Civil Protection Mechanism.
+It collects and analyzes real-time information on disasters; monitors hazards; prepares plans for the deployment of experts, teams and equipment; and works with Member States to map available assets and coordinate the EU's disaster response efforts by matching offers of assistance to the needs of the disaster-stricken country.
+The ERCC also monitors forest fire risk and incidence across Europe using national monitoring services and tools such as the European Forest Fire Information System (EFFIS).
+The cooperation and coordination with the European Maritime Safety Agency (EMSA) ensures a uniform and effective level of maritime safety, maritime security, prevention of and response to pollution caused by ships, and response to marine pollution caused by oil and gas installations.

-The ERCC also supports a wide range of prevention and preparedness activities, from awareness-raising to field exercises simulating emergency response.
+The ERCC also supports a wide range of prevention and preparedness activities, from awareness raising to field exercises simulating emergency response.